nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <div style="page-break-after: always"></div>

 ## 7.3 Editing a Person:

 1. Editing a `Person`'s details:

-    1. Prerequisites: List all `Persons` using the `list` command.
+    1. **Prerequisites:** List all `Persons` using the `list` command.
 Multiple `Persons` in the list.

-    2. Test case: `edit 1 b/12/10/2003 tg/example p/88923444`<br>
+    2. **Test case:** `edit 1 b/12/10/2003 tg/example p/88923444`<br>
-        Expected: The first `Person` in the list is edited to have the birthday 12/10/2003, the phone number 88923444.
+        **Expected:** The first `Person` in the list is edited to have the birthday `12/10/2003`, the phone number `88923444`.
 Details of the edited `Person` shown in the status message.
 If any of these fields were previously empty, they will be filled with the new information.
 If any of these fields were previously filled, they will be overwritten with the new information.

 2. To see if the `Person`'s details are edited, use the `list` command to verify the details of the edited `Person`.

 3. For a detailed list of fields that can be edited, see [this](https://ay2223s2-cs2103t-w15-1.github.io/tp/UserGuide.html#5-information-fields--prefixes).

 [↑ Back to top of section](#7-instructions-for-manual-testing)